derecklhw/space_frenzy_game_website/README.md

 # Space Frenzy

-Space Frenzy is a recreation of tw0 popular arcade games from the 1900s, Space Invaders and Space Shooters.
+Space Frenzy is a recreation of two popular arcade games from the 1900s, Space Invaders and Space Shooters.
 This implementation utilizes `HTML5`, `CSS`, `PHP` and `Vanilla Javascript` to deliver an exciting gaming experience.
-In this game, the player control a spaceship and engages in battles against waves of aliens, including a challenging boss enemy in space.
+In this game, the player controls a spaceship and engages in battles against waves of aliens, including a challenging boss enemy in space.

 This website has been developed on `Ubuntu 20.04`.